10 Guerrilla Marketing Ideas for Your Small Business

 If you have a tight budget, then read on to find out how to market your business without spending your money down to the last cent.

 Always bring a couple of business cards wherever you go.
 The opportunity to meet potential clients comes unexpectedly, and giving them your business card is a great chance to introduce your business formally.

 Let them know who you are, how you can help them with your products, and where they can find you.
 You may not have enough time to discuss your products and services, but you can offer consultations in your free time.

 Another advantage of a business card is to create a feeling of professionalism.

 2. Attend Business Gatherings and Events

 Find free events in your community and nearby locations.
-Take advantage of Facebook and search for organizations and group with the same niche or interest as your company.
-You can even join networking events, activity clubs, and other public gatherings which interests you.
+Take advantage of Facebook and search for organizations and groups with the same niche or interest as your company.
+You can even join networking events, activity clubs, and other public gatherings which interest you.

-Volunteer on charity events if you do not have many funds.
-This way people can see that you care.
+Volunteer at charity events if you do not have much funds.
+This way, people can see that you care.

 RELATED: Where To Find Startup Micro-Small Business Loan In The Philippines

 3. Give Free Demos, Samplers, and Consultations